Blard-omu/MOVIE-APP/README.md

 ### BlardMovi
-<p><b>BlardMovi</b> is a simple movie site built with HTML, CSS, Javascript consuming popular movies API.
+<p><b>BlardMovi</b> is a simple movie site built with HTML, CSS, Javascript and popular movies API.
 You can search movie by Title or Keywords.</p>

 <<<<<<< HEAD
 ### The Views accross different screens